 About your admission application

 Some departments require submission of test scores on both the aptitude and the advanced portion of the Graduate Record Examination (GRE).
 The advanced test should be taken in the student’s undergraduate major.
-Please visit the MIT Graduate Admissions Office Testing Requirements web page for information about testing requirements for all MIT departments, including those affiliated with PPST.
+Please visit the MIT Graduate Admissions Office Testing Requirements web page for information about testing requirements for all MIT departments, including those affiliated with PPSM.